docsifyjs/docsify-cli/README.md

 - `--host` option:
   - Shorthand: `-H`
   - Type: string
-  - Default: `"localhost"`
+  - Default: `localhost`
-  - Description: Choose a host to bind to, defaults to `"localhost"`.
+  - Description: Choose a host to bind to, defaults to `localhost`.

 ### `generate` command